Rhadow/ruzzle/how_is_ruzzle_created_en.md

 # How Is Ruzzle Created

-In 2018, I spent a month playing Breathe of the Wild and was fascinated by the world and all the chemistry interactions in the game.
+In 2018, I played Zelda's latest game *Breathe of the Wild* and was fascinated by the world and all the chemistry interactions in the game.
 As a programmer, the idea of creating a game myself has arised.
 People usually thought about using a game engine like Unity when creating games.
-Using game engine has several advantages: physics, animations, rendering, etc... are all being modularized and handled properly.
+Using game engine has several advantages: physics, animations, rendering and all the stuff you need to make a game is properly modularized and ready to use.
 Developers can create a prototype and focus on the gameplay rapidly.
 The downside is you are missing the fun to implement those logic by yourself.
-I have never developed a legit game from scratch before so I thought this is a good time to try it myself.
+I have never developed a game from scratch before so I thought this is a good time to try it myself.

 ## Rust & WebAssembly

 My day job is mostly focusing on frontend development, so when thinking on what platform should my first game to be on, web is the first that comes to my mind.
 I've seen awesome 3D game demos posted online based on **webassembly** and heard of it several times in the past.
 After reading some articles, I decided to use webassembly in the project mainly due to its performance and its future trend.
 If you haven't heard about webassembly, [here](https://hacks.mozilla.org/2017/02/a-cartoon-intro-to-webassembly/) is a quick introduction.
-However, webaseembly is not something you can write directly (some people might disagree), it is often compiled from another programming languages like C++, Rust, Go, etc...
+However, webaseembly is not something you can write directly, it is often compiled from another programming languages like C++, Rust, Go, etc...
 After doing more research, I decided to adopt Rust.
 Here are the reasons:

 1. The toolchain for compiling Rust to webassembly is relatively complete, there are a lot of tutorials out in the internet
 2. Rust seems to be a good language to do game development.
 Some reasons are mentioned [here](http://arewegameyet.com/)